The stored procedure

 Let us suppose that

-internet_inc is a JDBC base view and that the
+internet_inc is a JDBC base view of the database

-current schema of its table in the database has changed since the base
+and that the current schema of its source table in the source database has changed

 - The table has a new field